 Other ways that we promote the rule of law:

-* Visits the school from firefighters and police to talk to the children about their role in society.
+* Visits to the school from our PCSO's and police to talk to the children about their role in society.

-* The NSPCC hold assemblies such as their ‘Speak Out’ campaign, with the whole school to discuss our rights and how to keep safe.
+* NSPCC assemblies such as their ‘Speak Out’ campaign, with the whole school to discuss our rights and how to keep safe.

 Promoting Individual Liberty

-Our weekly CONNECT time provides an opportunity for class teachers and teaching assistants to establish a Connection with the pupils they teach/support, using Communication, Open-mindedness, Nurture, News, Empathy, Calmness and Time.
+Each day, staff welcome our pupils into school with warmth and a listening ear.
 Our pupils are all individuals and the better we know them, the better we can plan in school to be able to meet their very different needs whether academic, social, emotional or behavioural.
 Through conversation, playing games and encouraging modelled discussion and debate with adults and each other, our aim is to facilitate skills that our pupils will be able to use now and in the future.

 Through our assemblies, children are taught about personal responsibility, choices, ambition and aspiration.
 We provide opportunities for children to develop their self-esteem and increase their confidence in their own abilities.
-Children are offered the opportunity to develop their own interests through access to weekly clubs such as baking, gardening, mindfulness and Spanish.
+Children are offered the opportunity to develop their own interests through access to weekly clubs such as baking, gardening, LEGO, fitness and art.

 Other ways that we promote individual liberty: